crazyhottommy/machine_learning_datasets/TCR-pMHC-interaction/readme.md

 ###  Description

+The data were downloaded from https://services.healthtech.dtu.dk/suppl/immunology/ITRAP_benchmark/ described in this paper [Benchmarking data-driven filtering for denoising of TCRpMHC single-cell data](https://www.nature.com/articles/s41598-023-43048-3#data-availability)

 This directory contains raw data and data filtered at 3 levels:

 - raw: GEMs containing both TCR and pMHC reads.
 TCR CDR3 sequences must be IUPAC encoded.